 World of Media-2017.
 Journal of Russian Media and Journalism Studies

-The issue was published in 2017 by the Non-Commercial Partnership “National Association of Mass Media Researchers” in cooperation with the Faculty of Journalism, Lomonosov Moscow State University.
+The issue was published in 2017 by the Faculty of Journalism, Lomonosov Moscow State University.

 The content strategies of modern Russian media are frequently subject to criticism by the public sector, researchers and expert groups.
 The author points to the significant role that subject-matter expertise plays in attempts to raise the quality of media content.
 The thematic modules employed as a pedagogical technique at Moscow State University’s Faculty of Journalism aim to provide a deep understanding of a range of subject matters and to familiarize students with the special characteristics and/or peculiarities of the operative social spheres.
 Public sphere journalism is considered for its potential as a beneficial addition to academic programs for young journalists.
 The article includes the results of a student opinion poll as well as the outcome of a data research focusing on formation of future journalists’ professional and ethical values.